chetan-coder/student/navigation/about.md

 Here are some of the stuff I like to do in my free time

 - Basketball
+- Hang out for hours with my friends
+- Bike around on my e-bike
+- Play videogames with my friends
+- Scroll on TikTok

 ### Culture, Family, and Fun